 Elaine was born in Sarnia, Ontario.
 Her life passion has always been the creative process.
 She studied fine art at Lambton College and then at Sheridan College’s School of Craft and Design.
 She has taught art and craft for over 30 years in various settings, the past 21 in Montessori environments.
 Elaine longed for quality and diverse art programs as a child, so now endeavours to give that gift to the children she teaches today.
 Most recently Elaine joined the Casa staff as an assistant.
 She has assumed responsibility for developing and presenting an art programme to the children of the Casa classes, as well as the Elementary and Middle School children.

 Viviane Nadon, BA, B.Ed.

 Viviane was born in Montreal and grew up in Quebec City, Quebec.
 She received her Bachelor of Arts Degree in Sociology, Psychology and Public Relations from Laval University, Quebec.
 Upon graduating, she moved to Banff, Alberta and taught French to adults for three years.
 She then, went on to complete a Bachelor of Education from Medaille College, Buffalo, New York.
 Viviane studied the AIM method of teaching French as a second language and has taught all levels of Elementary School.
-She has taught at a French Immersion School, private school and in Montessori schools for 12 years.
+She has taught at a French Immersion School, private school and in Montessori schools for many years.
 Viviane is married and enjoys fitness classes, biking, and travel.

 Rainer Noack, ECE, BA, B.Ed.